Flipping: Bubbles

 When flipping occurs frequently in a community, the total cost of ownership can rise for the neighbors within the community.
-As the value of the property in question begins to rise, the value of neighboring homes will also rise, which will increase the property taxes for all.
+As the value of the property in question begins to rise, the value of neighboring homes will also rise, which will increase the property taxes and rent for all.

 Finding the right contractor can be labeled as a disadvantage.
 Struggling to find a dependable contractor to do the items required for your property can cause stress as well as delayed projects.

 Ensuring you have the necessary funds is equally important.
 Often, during renovation, other issues will arise, which will cause more money to be invested.
 Typically, as you perform a demo on a structure, this is the time you find more issues, which can be substantial.

 During the real estate bubble of the 2000s, flipping and gentrification were both linked to the mass migration of people to California, where high real estate prices and ample jobs attracted wealth seekers.
 In response, many native Californians were forced to migrate to the less expensive areas of states such as Arizona, Nevada, Texas, Oregon, and Washington.
 This migration of Californians caused further gentrification in the areas that they had moved to in large numbers.
 Areas such as Phoenix, Arizona and Las Vegas Valley became much more expensive, although property prices dropped significantly after 2006.